On local Galois deformation rings: Rsquare is complete intersection

 The GIT quotient $X^{\gen}\sslash G$ is represented by the ring of invariants $(A^{\gen})^{G}$.
 The map $R^{\ps}\rightarrow A^{\gen}$ is $G$-invariant and induces a homomorphism $R^{\ps}\rightarrow (A^{\gen})^{G}$.
 It follows from \cite[Theorem 2.20]{WE_alg} that the induced map

-is an adequate homeomorphism, i.e.~an integral, universal homeomorphism which is a local isomorphism around points with characteristic zero residue field, see \cite[Definition 3.3.1]{alper}.
+is an adequate homeomorphism in the sense of \cite[Definition 3.3.1]{alper}, i.e. an integral, universal homeomorphism which is a local isomorphism around points with characteristic zero residue field.
 We denote by $\overline{X}^{\gen}$ and $\overline{X}^{\ps}$ the special fibres of $X^{\gen}$ and $X^{\ps}$, respectively.
 The same argument shows that

 is an adequate homeomorphism.